eldipa/xoz/docs/xoz-file-format-objects-spec.md

 Xournal++ has `.xopp` as its unique file format: a text-based XML file compressed with GZip.

-The XML format does not support random access for reading nor modifications in-place.
-Due its text-based nature, it require an explicit encoding to store binary data making large files.
+The XML format does not support neither random access for reading nor modifications in-place which forces to read and write the entire file on each access.

+And due its text-based nature, it requires an explicit encoding to store binary data making large files.

-And compressing with GZip does not help:
+`.xopp` is compressed with GZip:
 While it reduces the file size, it trades space by CPU time.

 Therefore Xournal++ requires to: